linux-system-roles/certificate/README.md

 ## Compatibility

-Currently supports CentOS / RHEL 7+.
+Currently supports CentOS 7+, RHEL 7+, Fedora.
+Has been tested with Debian 10.

 ## Dependencies